euc-dev/ws1-sdk-intelligence/docs/Apple/ws1intelligence.md

 !!!Note

 	When you set OptIn for DEX to true, the SDK will set the UIDevice property `isBatteryMonitoringEnabled` to true to allow reporting battery metrics.
 The app should not set `isBatteryMonitoringEnabled` to false after this point.
-	If the app disables 'BatteryData' with the [setPrivacyConfiguration](ws1intelligence.md/#setprivacyconfigurationprivacyconfig-telemetryfeature) API, the SDK will set `isBatteryMonitoringEnabled` to false.

 ### getOptOutStatus (deprecated)